crxyne/mi-lang/README.md

 - (currently one sided) communication with java for easy scripting in any java project

 #### TODOS:
-- first and most important todo for now, fix the parser code, its absolutely horrible
 - structs and impls similar to rust
 - macros, to insert code in front of a function
 - assert, typedef and their combination for fast easy types
 - operator overloading as an option for already defined functions
-- calling mi functions from java, to allow for eventhandlers, etc